What is Celtic Music?

 The Dubliners

-The Dubliners played a key role in bringing back Irish folk music, changing the Celtic music scene and inspiring many artists.
-Formed in 1962, the group's lively performances and appealing personalities captivated audiences.
-With their mix of traditional Irish folk songs and original pieces, The Dubliners became one of Ireland's most beloved and iconic bands.
-Their songs "Whiskey in the Jar" and "The Wild Rover" are timeless classics, ensuring their place in the Celtic music hall of fame.
+The Dubliners were a main force in the comeback of Irish folk music, shifting the Celtic music area and giving ideas to many artists.
+Created in 1962, the band's energetic shows and friendly natures drew in people.
+With their music including old Irish folk songs and new tunes, The Dubliners turned into one of Ireland's most loved and recognizable groups.
+Their tracks "Whiskey in the Jar" and "The Wild Rover" are lasting favorites, securing their position in Celtic music history.

 Browse through a selection of The Dubliners' albums in Amazon through this link:https://amzn.to/4d7MqTN